-For this project I photograph airborne particles, including byproducts of conservation, energy production, natural disasters, and agriculture.
-While there is often a disproportionate impact at the local level, this is not a local phenomenon; particles can travel a few feet, a few miles, or circle the earth.
+In 2016, I began photographing airborne particles, including byproducts of conservation, energy production, natural disasters, and agriculture.
+These minuscule items can travel a few feet, a few miles, or circle the earth.
+We breathe them into our lungs, and the smallest ones can enter the bloodstream.
 Despite their tiny size, they have serious repercussions including respiratory problems and death.

 Thank you to the Jentel Artist Residency for their support of this work.
 I shot, edited, and printed much of this project while in residence there during the summer of 2017.